gundrabur/BMP180-on-Heltec/README.md

 # BMP180-on-Heltec
-Use pressure sensor BMP180 on a Heltec WiFi Kit 32 simultaneous with built in OLED display
+Use the BMP180 pressure sensor with a Heltec WiFi Kit 32 at the same time as the built-in OLED display

-Yes, it is pissible to use the standard I2C bus to which the built-in OLED display of the Heltec WiFi Kit 32 simultaneously with an external I2C decive (am prssure sensor BMP180 in this case)
+Yes, it is possible to use the standard I2C bus to which the integrated OLED display is connected of the Heltec WiFi Kit 32 at the same time with an external I2C device (in this case pressure sensor BMP180)

-This sketch reads pressure and temperatue data from BMP180 sensor from I2C bus and dispalys the results on the built-in OLED display connnect to the same I2C bus
+This sketch reads pressure and temperature data from the BMP180 sensor from the I2C bus and delivers the results on the built-in OLED display Connect to the same I2C bus

 Uses:
-- Heltec WiFi Kit 32 (with built in OLED display)
+- Heltec WiFi Kit 32 (with integrated OLED display)
-- BMP180 sensor
+- BMP180 sensor connected to pin 4 (SDA) and pin 15 (SCL)
-- Adafruit BMP085 Library
+- Adafruit BMP085 library
 - Arduino Framework

-The sketch also features an I2C scanner to retreive the adress of then internal OLED display and any external I2C device connected to both I2C buses.
+The sketch also includes an I2C scanner that can be used to get the address of the internal OLED display and any external I2C devices connected to both I2C buses.
-To switch to I2C scan mode change #define ScanMode false to true.
+To switch to I2C scan mode, change #define ScanMode false to true.

+Have fun!